Rockaway, Queens: Parks and recreation

 The western portion of the Rockaway Peninsula is located within the Gateway National Recreation Area.
 The National Park Service operates three sites as part of the area.
 Jacob Riis Park is located near the western end of the peninsula, covering approximately 262 acre west of Beach 149th Street in Neponsit.
 Fort Tilden, a group of historic military installations, is located west of Jacob Riis Park.
 The final part, Breezy Point Tip, is a 200 acre beach that is also a wildlife breeding area.

-NYC Parks operates city-owned parks along the peninsula.
-Rockaway Beach and Boardwalk, extending nearly seven miles from Beach 9th to Beach 149th Streets on the Atlantic Ocean.
+NYC Parks operates city-owned parks along the peninsula, including Rockaway Beach and Boardwalk, extending nearly seven miles from Beach 9th to Beach 149th Streets on the Atlantic Ocean.
 Park attractions along the beach and boardwalk include numerous play areas, restrooms, sporting fields, concession stands, and other facilities.
 Rockaway Beach is New York City's only open-ocean surfing beach, with designated 365-day surfing areas at Beach 69, Beach 90, and Beach 110 Streets; surf lessons are offered at Beach 69th Street.
 There are also three wildlife sanctuaries: the Dubos Point Wildlife Sanctuary, Brant Point Wildlife Sanctuary, and Vernam Barbadoes Preserve.
 Other parks from west to east include Beach Channel Park, Tribune Park (a 9/11 memorial), Rockaway Community Park, and Bayswater Park.
 In Arverne, an empty lot is being proposed for conversion into Thursby Basin Park.

 One state park operated by the New York State Office of Parks, Recreation and Historic Preservation, the Bayswater Point State Park, is located in Bayswater next to NYC Parks' Bayswater Park.